-Welcome to today's edition of the Rush 24 7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-Yes, America's anchor man is away, and this is your undocumented anchor man, Mark Stein sitting in.
+Yes, America's Anchorman is away, and this is your undocumented anchorman, Mark Stein, sitting in.

 No supporting paperwork whatsoever.

-After his fulsome words of praise uh for his Royal Highness the other day, I uh I believe Rush is actually staying with the Prince of Wales.
+actually a a real vacation as in uh scramming getting out uh putting his feet up uh not paying any attention to i to the news i don't know where he's he's uh he's gone After his fulsome words of praise for His Royal Highness the other day, I believe Rush is actually staying with the Prince of Wales.

-They're they're going pheasant shooting in uh in Scotland.
+They're going pheasant shooting in Scotland.

-Uh it's the season of guest hosts, Mark Belling, Eric Erikson, Buck Sexton, Lois Lanner, Donald Sterling, they're all here, all coming up in the uh in the days ahead.
+It's the season of guest hosts, Mark Belling, Eric Erickson, Buck Sexton, Lois Lerner, Donald Sterling.

-I had a lovely uh ride across the Canadian border, beautiful morning, shafts of sunlight shining through the air holes in the trunk of the car, and then when we're half a mile south of the border post, I bang on the trunk and say, Okay, you can let me out now.
+I had a lovely ride across the Canadian border, beautiful morning, shafts of sunlight shining through the air holes in the trunk of the car.

-Half an hour ago, it was announced that uh General Shinseki has agreed to fall on his sword.
+Half an hour ago, it was announced that General Shinseki has agreed to fall on his sword.

 Because when you want to have a serious conversation, live with Kelly and Michael is the place to have it.